Kumealon Inlet

 Kumealon Inlet is an inlet on the Coast of British Columbia, Canada.
 It lies on the eastern side of the north end of Grenville Channel facing Pitt Island.

 Kumealon Inlet sits between the Ecstall Pluton and the Grenville Channel shear zone, and is bounded by rocks dating to the Albian (102.6±3.7Ma).

+The inlet provides an extensive tidal course, well protected from storm surge, and has a sheltered foreshore combined with substantial tidal flats.

+History

+Kumealon Inlet is within the traditional territories of the Southern Tsimshian, and contains groves of culturally modified trees.

 Features

 Connected features to the inlet are: